AES

 AES-GCM

 The Builder Vault also supports AES in GCM mode.
-This requires a 12-byte IV (unlike AES-CTR and AES-CBC which requires 16 bytes IV), and it lets you provide additional data to be authenticated.
+This requires a 12-byte IV (unlike AES-CTR and AES-CBC which both require 16 bytes IV), and it lets you provide additional data to be authenticated.

-We illustrate this with a full example, where an 128-bit AES key is first generated.
+This is illustrated with a full example in our demo repository here: Go.
+In this example, an 128-bit AES key is first generated.
 The key is then used for AES-GCM encryption and decryption of a message.

 As shown in the last part of the example, the combination of the partial results from the AES-GCM decrypt method will return a tsm.ErrMessageAuthenticationFailed if the authenticity of the ciphertext or additional data were broken.